randa-mu/randomness-solidity/README.md

 2. **Extend the  `RandomnessReceiverBase` contract**

-   To use the library, your contract must inherit from `RandomnessReceiverBase` and specify the deployed `RandomnessSender` contract address from your desired [network](#support-network) in the constructor.
+   To use the library, your contract must inherit from `RandomnessReceiverBase` and specify the deployed `RandomnessSender` (proxy) contract address from your desired [network](#supported-networks) in the constructor.

     ```solidity
     contract DiceRoller is RandomnessReceiverBase {